bovirus/adbtools2/README.md

 ```

 If some errors pop-up during compilation it is always possible to
-google the error and find what package is needed to resolve the issue.
+google the error and find what package is needed to install to resolve the
+issue.

 To compile mtd-utils and apply the lzma patch included in this
 repository I did: